-Alcohol And Fear
+Alcohol And Mental Health

-Anxiety can occur when a person has a hangover too.
+Anxiety can occur when a person has a hangover, too.
 As he processes alcohol, he begins to experience psychological indicators like feeling irritated or depressed.
 For others, they don’t experience almost anything.
 But if being anxious is already a problem, the hangover can worsen the symptoms.

 Alcohol, Self-Harm, And Suicide

-Alcohol causes people to forget about their reservations and behave rather spontaneously, which sometimes leads them to do things they would not have done if they were sober.
+Intoxicating liquor causes people to forget about their reservations and behave rather spontaneously, which sometimes leads them to do things they would not have done if they were sober.
 This includes self-harm and, worse, suicide.
 There is a strong connection between heavy drinking and suicide attempts and death secondary to suicide.

 Being In Control

 Experts agree that to support treatment and eliminate the mental health hazards from liquor consumption or alcohol dependence to a lower level, people must not drink liquor over 14 units in a week.
 This is equal to 6 pints of beer or six medium glasses of moderately strong wine.
 If you keep drinking as much as this, it would be safe if you spread consumption over three or four days or even more.

 The danger of developing severe physical health and mental health problems and issues heightens the more you consume liquor regularly.
 A smart way to lessen your drinking is to have some liquor-free days per week and, of course, not to binge drink.

 What type of coping mechanism is drinking?

 What are three mental skills impaired by alcohol use disorders?